p0pr0ck5/hobson/README.md

 The config file expects the following elements:

 * **bind**: The address and port to which to bind the DNS server.
+* **prometheus_bind**: The address and port to which to bind the Prometheus metrics exposition HTTP endpoint.
 * **zone**: The zone under which to service DNS names.
 * **services**: A list of Consul service names to watch and return records for.